eclab/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 We presume that in most cases, a modular setup would have a **distributor module**, which receives external MIDI, breaks it up it per-channel, and outputs messages for each channel via per channel AE modular sockets.
 Non-voiced data (like clock) are ideally copied to every channel socket.
 Attached to each socket is a chain of one more **receiever modules** meant to respond to messages on that channel.
 These receiver modules typically are set up to be OMNI.
 A distributor module should also just output *all* its incoming MIDI via a general-purpose **THRU**.

 * Every receiver module should have at least one (and usually only one) **IN** socket from which it receives MIDI data.
-It is suggested that the distributor also have an **IN** socket, either receive data from external MIDI or from the in socket, in a switchable manner.
+It is suggested that the distributor also have an **IN** socket, to receive data instead of its external MIDI socket, in a switchable manner.

 * Generally a receiver should have at least one **THRU** socket where the data from the **IN** socket is passed through unmolested.
 This should be done by simply buffering the IN signal via an op-amp and re-broadcasting it out THRU.
 Buffering would have essentially no latency.
 THRU allows multiple modules to easily be chained together to listen to the same channel.